-In this analysis we use tick-by-tick data of 5,369 equities traded on NYSE, NASDAQ and AMEX for a five day period.
+In this analysis we use tick-by-tick data of 5,369 equities traded on NYSE, NASDAQ and AMEX over five days.
 We need the most detailed possible dataset; however, since our discovery is limited to past trades we do not require the use of a more detailed level 2 order data.
 We perform model free statistical analysis on this multivariate dataset.

-For any given equity in the dataset an observation represents a trade.
+For any given equity in the dataset, an observation represents a trade.
 Each trade records the price P of the transaction, the volume V of the shares traded and the time t at which the transaction takes place.
-In this study we are primarily interested in large price movement with small volume, thus for any two observations in the dataset we construct a four dimensional random vector $(\Delta P, \Delta V, \Delta N, \Delta t)$.
-Here ΔP is the change in price, ΔV is the change in volume, ΔN is the number of trades, and Δt is the period of time all variables calculated between the two trades.
-The number of trades elapsed between two observations is a variable that may be calculated using the given dataset.
+In this study we are primarily interested in large price movement with small volume, thus for any two observations in the dataset we construct a two dimensional random vector ( $\Delta P, \Delta V$ ).
+Here $\Delta P$ is the change in price, $\Delta V$ is the change in volume.